Can International Students Get PR in Austria in 2026?

 How Can International Students Get PR in Austria from India?

-Do you want to know how can International Students Get PR in Austria?
-Follow the steps below to switch from a student visa to a PR.
+Want to know how international students can get PR in Austria?
+Follow the steps below to move from a student visa to a PR.

 Complete Your Education

 First, you need to complete your studies in Austria.
 Enroll at a top university in Austria, and then travel to the country on a student visa.
-After you have reached your destination you need to get a residence permit as well since you will be staying for more than 90 days.
-Half of the time you spend studying may be countered for PR.
+After you have reached your destination, you need to get a residence permit as well since you will be staying for more than 90 days.
+Half of the time you spend studying may be counted for PR.

 Get a Post Study Permit